Awards FAQ’s for Prospective Students

 - How do I apply for OSAP?

-To ensure that you have the proper funding for the start of your studies in September, you must apply for OSAP and submit your Consent, Declaration and Signature sheets to the Awards Office by mid June.
+To ensure that you have the proper funding for the start of your studies in September, we recommend applying for OSAP and submitting all required documents to the Awards Office by mid-July.

 - I do not live in Ontario, am I eligible for government student assistance funding from my home province?